thelovesmith/HckrNws-Cln-GrphQL-Srvr/README.md

 #More effiecint than REST
 +With increased mobile usage there was a need for a more efficient method for loading data +There are now a variety of front end frameworks and platforms, so there was a need for an API that can fulfill the requirements for all.
 GraphQL makes this easier.
-One fetch, specific data.
+One fetch, and you get specific data.
 +Continuous deployment and fast development speed

 #lil History